Human rights in India: Freedom of expression

-LGBT rights
+LGBTQ rights

 Until the Delhi High Court decriminalised consensual private sexual acts between consenting adults on 2 July 2009, homosexuality was considered criminal as per interpretations of the ambiguous Section 377 of the 150-year-old Indian Penal Code (IPC), a law passed by the British colonial government.
 However, this law was very rarely enforced.
 In its ruling decriminalising homosexuality, the Delhi High Court noted that existed law conflicted with the fundamental rights guaranteed by the Constitution of India, and such criminalising is violative of Articles 21, 14 and 15 of the Constitution.

 On 11 December 2013, homosexuality was again criminalized by a Supreme Court ruling.

 On 6 September 2018, a five judge constitutional bench of the Supreme Court of India, in a landmark judgement, decriminalized homosexuality while extending the ambit of Article 15 to include 'sexual orientation' to prohibit discrimination.

-By state
+By region

 Assam

 A Human Rights Watch report notes that journalists and human rights activists have been arrested for falsely reporting on human rights abuses.
 Assam continues to be one of the forefront states where the claims of human rights abuses have been committed by India.
 Resultant secessionist and pro-independence movements have intensified the political situation, with widespread allegations of human rights abuses being committed by Indian security forces yet without any concrete proofs for allegations.
 Freedom House stated in their 2013 report on India that journalists in rural areas and regions coping with insurgencies – including Assam – are vulnerable and face pressure from both sides of the conflicts.